 This apple upside down cake is a simple recipe with stunning results!
 Sticky caramel and apples line the bottom of the pan, only to become the top of the cake once inverted after baking.
 No extra decorations required!

 With fall right around the corner, I’ve been throwing apples in all kinds of recipes.
 I’ve also been retesting some of my older recipes, like apple pancakes and caramel apple scones (both, I can say with certainty, are still scrumptious).
 Apples have become as frequent in my kitchen as chocolate, which if you know me is quite a surprise (my pantry is never without at least three types of chocolate).

 This caramel apple upside down cake is the latest in my apple addiction and one of my new favorite apple dessert recipes.
 Upside down cakes are some of my favorites to make.
 They are easy recipes with no special ingredients, yet they come out as showstoppers that wows any dinner guests.
 The best part is you don’t need any extra decoration.
 Once you invert the cake, the caramel apple layer becomes its own stunning cake topper.

 The base of the cake is a soft, tender, buttery cake spiced with cinnamon, ginger and nutmeg and optional orange zest.
-It’s a subtle flavor that pairs perfectly with the layer of sweet, sticky caramel and juicy apples.
+It’s a subtle flavor that pairs perfectly with the layer of sweet, sticky caramel and juicy apples and is the perfect Thanksgiving dessert idea.

 Before you start making the batter, you’ll need to cut up the apples into thin slices.
 If you want some pointers, you can check out my blog post on how to cut apples.
 The key is thin, even slices to ensure even baking.